Exercise and Pregnancy

 - Weight-bearing exercises may be continued at intensities

-similar to those prior to pregnancy throughout pregnancy.
+similar to those before pregnancy throughout pregnancy.
 Non-weight-bearing

-exercises may be continued at intensities similar to those prior to pregnancy
+exercises may be continued at intensities similar to those before pregnancy

 throughout pregnancy.
 Non-weight-bearing exercises such as cycling, or swimming